alex00fer/ehttpj-java-server/README.md

 ```
 import io.github.alex00fer.ehttpj.html.*
 ```
-- `EHtmlRoot` - The root element of any HTML page (the html tag)
+- `EHtmlRoot` - The root element of any HTML page (includes the doctype declaration and the html, head and body tags)
-- `EHtmlElement` - A generic customizable HTML element.
+- `EHtmlElement` - A generic customizable HTML element with open and closing tags.
-- `EHtmlElementVoid` - A generic customizable HTML void element (a.k.a. self closing tags).
+- `EHtmlElementVoid` - A generic customizable HTML void element (a.k.a. self closing tags like for example the img tag).
 - Many others common ready to use elements like `EHtmlHeading` `EHtmlParagraph` `EHtmlImage` `EHtmlForm` `EHtmlTable` `EHtmlHyperlink` `EHtmlList` and many more!

 ##### The server